-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO Payments are included in the ACT.
+Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO

 Support of regional programmes "Development of Crop Farming" - variable costs - other activities (from 2012) - For the period between 2012 and 2016, variable cost items were assumed to account for 30% of the total spending on these programmes as no detailed breakdown of total spending was available.
 Starting from 2017, this support is integrated in the "Support for regional programmes for development of the agroindustrial complex" (so-called Unified Payment) and is not shown separately.